OxHainan/cloak-docs/docs/source/started/introduction.rst

 What is Cloak?
 -------------------------------

-Cloak a pluggable and configurable framework for developing and deploying confidential smart contracts.
+Cloak is a pluggable and configurable framework for developing and deploying confidential smart contracts.
 To this end, Cloak allows users to specify *privacy invariants* (what is private data and to who is the data private) in a